arunkumar9t2/arunkumar.dev/_posts/2019-12-28-introducing-scabbard-a-tool-to-visualize-dagger-2-dependency-graphs.md

 #### GraphViz

 [GraphViz](https://www.graphviz.org/) is a popular tool for drawing graphs and Scabbard primarly uses it for generating images.
 In addition to `png` files, Scabbard generates a raw `dot` file which can be analyzed in variety of tools ([Gephi](https://gephi.org/) etc).
-Generating other formats like `svg` is planned.

 #### Kotlin